For a successful migration to Aura from an earlier version of neo4j you should consider the changes that have occurred in between versions.

 Aura is running the latest version available of the neo4j database and this needs to be considered when migrating.

-A summary of changes is provided in the changelogs and you need to review with great care.
-Use the same URL and adjust the Major.Minor version digits accordingly.
-Example (for 4.2 and 3.4 respectively) :
+A summary of changes is provided in the changelogs and you need to review with great care :

-Currently to successfully load a dump file to Aura it needs to be taken from a 3.5.x database version.
+Currently to successfully load a dump file to Aura it needs to be taken from a database version 3.5.x or later.

 For full details of upgrade path please see: